atkirtland/synth/README.md

 # synth

-A program synthesizer in Julia
+A (quickly written) program synthesizer in Julia

-As of August, 2023: bottom-up, enumerative PBE
+As of August, 2023: enumerative PBE given a DSL

 ## TODO

 - observational equivalence
 - consider symmetry of commutative operations
-- top-down search
+- options for bottom-up and top-down search
 - recursion

 ## Usage